Mbed-TLS/mbedtls/docs/getting_started.md

 1. Allocate an operation (`psa_cipher_operation_t`) structure to pass to the cipher functions.
 1. Call `psa_cipher_decrypt_setup()` to initialize the operation structure and to specify the algorithm and the key to be used.
 1. Call `psa_cipher_set_iv()` with the IV for the decryption.
-1. Call `psa_cipher_update()` one or more times, passing the whole message or only a fragment of the message each time.
+1. Call `psa_cipher_update()` one or more times, passing the whole message or a fragment of the message on each call.
 1. Call `psa_cipher_finish()` to end the operation and output the decrypted message.

 This example shows how to decrypt encrypted data using an AES key in CBC mode with no padding